rustfoundation/foundation.rust-lang.org/news/a-q4-recap-2022-reflection-from-rebecca-rumbul-rust-foundation-executive-director-ceo.md

 I speak for my entire team when I say it is a privilege to serve this global community of thoughtful, dedicated people working to build a more secure, performant, and efficient technological future with the Rust language.&nbsp;

 Thank you to everyone who participated in the Rust Foundation’s calls to action, shared candid thoughts and perspectives on our efforts, and supported our mission in various ways in 2022.
 The Rust Foundation is entering the new year with big plans, exciting projects, and solid footing.
-None of this progress would have been possible without our engaged community, Project leadership, supportive Corporate Members, and our hardworking team.&nbsp;
+None of this progress would have been possible without the engaged Rust community, Rust Project leadership, our supportive Corporate Members, and our hardworking team.&nbsp;

-Happy New Year\!&nbsp;
+Happy New Year and cheers to the continued growth of the Rust programming language in 2023\!&nbsp;

 \- Rebecca Rumbul *(Rust Foundation Executive Director & CEO)*